 The UK's PSV technician competition

-IRTE Skills Challenge is an annual competition, taking place in June with our partners, S&B Automotive, to find the engineering stars working in the bus and coach industries.
-These industries fall under the radar in public perception, and yet are the places where some of the most modern and complex vehicles can be found on the road.
+IRTE Skills Challenge is an annual competition, taking place in June with our partners, S&B Automotive, to find the engineering stars working in the bus and coach sectors.
+These sectors tend to not feature in the public imagination, but they are where some of the most modern and complex vehicles can be found.

-Modern PSV technicians need traditional mechanical skills, may need to turn their hand to welding, but also diagnose and fault find on a complex modern clean fuel bus.
-This range of day to day challenges makes them some of the most versatile operations engineers out there, and the IRTE Skills Challenge aims to celebrate this expertise.
+Modern PSV technicians need traditional mechanical skills but will also need to be able to weld, find faults and diagnose solutions on a complex clean fuel bus.
+This range of challenges makes them the most versatile operations engineers out there, and the IRTE Skills Challenge celebrates this expertise.

-Every June we take over S&B Automotive in Bristol for a week, where around 35 teams of qualified and apprentice PSV engineers compete in a series of electrical, mechanical and bodywork challenges to find out who is the best in bus & coach.
-The winners are crowned later in the summer at a glittering awards ceremony.
-We welcome entrants from large and small organisations - and have had teams from as far away as Singapore.
+Every June we take over S&B Automotive in Bristol for a week, where over 35 teams of qualified and apprentice PSV engineers compete in a series of electrical, mechanical and bodywork challenges to find the best in bus & coach.
+The winners are crowned later in the summer at an awards ceremony.
+We welcome entrants any size of organisation - and have had teams from as far away as Singapore.